 locations of study

-The School offers opportunities for off-campus study though the Washington-Alexandria Architecture Center in Old Town Alexandria, Virginia, the Chicago Studio, various internship programs, in which students can earn academic credit while employed as interns in professional practice, and a number of Study Abroad Programs, including the Europe studio residency program at the University’s Steger Center for International Scholarship in Riva San Vitale, Switzerland.
+Opportunities for off-campus study are offered though the Washington-Alexandria Architecture Center in Old Town Alexandria, Virginia, the Chicago Studio, various internship programs, in which students can earn academic credit while employed as interns in professional practice, and a number of Study Abroad Programs, including the Europe studio residency program at the University’s Steger Center for International Scholarship in Riva San Vitale, Switzerland.

 A broad range of possibilities exist for graduate and undergraduate students to become involved in design research endeavors, including history/theory inquiries, design-build projects, building science research, and digital fabrication work, as well as to engage in outreach projects serving local communities.

-The objective of the School of Architecture + Design is to produce graduates who will be leaders in their chosen professions and in the communities in which they live.
+The objective of the School of Architecture and School of Design is to produce graduates who will be leaders in their chosen professions and in the communities in which they live.
 The School seeks to provide a forum that cultivates vigorous dialogue and debate, enriching the interrelations between education and practice.